the-virtual-brain/tvb-root/tvb_documentation/manuals/UserGuide/DataExchange.rst

    - each operation folder containing a list of HDF5 files, one for each data type included in the exported group.
 Each file has structure/details as described above in the case of simple data type export. *This format applies to any |TVB| data type.*
+3. if a simple data type is exported with links, the result is a ZIP file containing a HDF5 file for the exported datatype and a HDF5 file for each linked datatype.